How to get independent financial advice

 Dealing with finances can often be a daunting task, but there are a number of services and organisations who can help and support you.

 South Gloucestershire Council provide free, independent debt advice via our One Stop Shops and there are also a number of other organisations who can provide support.
 See the following links and contact details:

 The Money Advice Service are a national organisation set up by the government providing free and impartial money advice.
 They offer:

-- advice and guides to help improve your finances
+- advice and guidance to help improve your finances

 - tools and calculators to help keep track and plan ahead

 - support over the phone and online, including confidential help with managing debt

 The Money Advice Service also have information about choosing a financial advisor, including what questions to ask them, and a guide to their fees.